fermaigh/ofxIncident/README.md

 translating distracting into a challenge for the player to rethink of what concentration is and provide them a chance to learn to stay focused in a given environment.

+The current mechanism is
+welcome screen
+attention >=63, game starts
+attention <63, remain on welcome screen and the blur changes based on attention

+Game starts
+attention >= 70, game keeps going until the end attention < 70 for <= 5 sec, game pauses with a alert message on it. attention <70 for > 5 sec, game over and automatically goes back to welcome screen

 For compile the files together, you may need a NeuroSky Mindwave Mobile, which you can find out here http://store.neurosky.com/products/mindwave-mobile